 Dishonest Entities and collusion in the chain of custody

-OZ-coin Platform works with entities in jurisdictions that provide stringent regulatory oversight and corporate governance.
+OZcoin Platform works with entities in jurisdictions that provide stringent regulatory oversight and corporate governance.
 The entities we have engaged with are either publicly listed or well known in the industry for providing their niche service.
 Each entity that we have engaged with performs a separate function to prevent cheating.
 For instance, the asset vendor for physical assets cannot also be the asset custodian.
 The interest in the service has to be independent of one another.

-While the risk of collusion is a real possibility, it is at the cost of severe reputational and legal damages to the colluding participants.
-As these entities provide similar other services to other customers and such reputational and legal damages to their core business would be detrimental to their business, we can make a fair assumption that they will act in a rational manner.

 Key Benefits

-No centralized database management of Crypto Asset records
+No centralized database management of Crypto-Asset records